 Unfortunately not everybody can live in the country where the air is cleaner and we are not exposed to as many industrial chemicals.
 Many of these industrial pollutants of the city act like artificial estrogens (xenoestrogens).
 However, exposure to other xenoestrogens from nail polish, nail polish removers, pesticides in the house or garden, herbicides or plastic that leaches into soft drinks of plastic bottles, will all also lead to estrogen dominance and thus poses a breast cancer risk.
 Whenever possible, drink fluids from glass bottles.
 Organochlorines (pesticides, insecticides) such as DDT accumulate in breast tissue and function as xenoestrogens causing breast cancer.
 The good news is that natural progesterone cream has been shown by Dr. Lee to counter some of the cancer causing xenoestrogen effects (Ref.8).

 Cigarette smoking leads to an accumulation of toxic heavy metals and carcinogenic substances in breast tissue.
-Overall the effect is that women who smoke developed breast cancer about 8 years earlier than controls that were not smoking (Ref.9).
+Overall the effect is that women who smoke develop breast cancer about 8 years earlier than controls that did not smoke (Ref.9).

 Lumpy and painful breasts